DiantArts/CodingStyle/README.md

 Not classed yet : Modules
 ----------------------

-Every module files must stand as .cppm.
+Every module files must stand as `.mpp`.

 Not classed yet : Variable